-For those who want or need an EFA supplement without fish oil (if the child is allergic to fish for example) you could try Flax seed oil.
-However- please read what Dr. Katz says about Flax seed oil:
+For those who want or need an EFA supplement without fish oil please read what Dr. Katz says about Flax seed oil:

-“Flax seed oil or freshly ground flax seeds are an excellent source of the essential omega-3 alpha-linolenic acid (ALA or LNA) which is the quintessential parent member of the omega-3 family of essential fatty acids (EFAs).
+“Flaxseed oil or freshly ground flax seeds are an excellent source of the essential omega-3 alpha-linolenic acid (ALA or LNA) which is the quintessential parent member of the omega-3 family of essential fatty acids (EFAs).
 The body transforms it into EPA and the EPA into DHA.
-This transformation is very inefficient (the yield is about 10%) and is further inhibited by over consumption of omega-6 fatty acids from most vegetable oils or certain disease states.
-Therefore, it is advisable to independently consume also ready made EPA and DHA from good quality fish of from high quality fish oil supplements.
+This transformation is very inefficient (the yield is about 10%) and is further inhibited by over-consumption of omega-6 fatty acids from most vegetable oils or certain disease states.
+Therefore, it is advisable to independently consume also ready-made EPA and DHA from good quality fish from high-quality fish oil supplements.
 Some recommended intakes are listed on the Introductory lecture on EFAs that I gave at the First Conference on Therapy of Verbal Apraxia, July 23-24, 2001, Morristown, NJ.

 The CHERAB Foundation’s positive research results on potential improvement in speech following EFA supplementation are based on the use of ProEFA (Complete Omega) and that contains also another essential fatty acid, GLA which is an omega-6 fatty acid.
 The latter